 Non-toxic bath toys are a must keeping your baby safe in the tub.
-Here’s our expert guide to the best chemical-free bath toys.
+Here’s our expert (parent) guide to the best chemical-free bath toys, with plenty of options we’ve used personally.
 BPA, PVC, Phthalates Free!

 Bath time is A LOT of fun in our house.

-We introduced the bath-book-bath sequence into our baby’s bedtime routine quite early on.
+We introduced the bath-book-bath sequence into our baby’s bath time and bedtime routine quite early on.
 And we try to stick with it as much as possible.

 The result?
 Whenever we start to run the bath at night, she gets excited.
 She knows it will be a whole lot of fun and she’ll get to play with her favorite bath toys.

 Bath time also means spending high quality, undistracted one-on-one time with her parents.
-With me (for her bath) and her dad (for the post-bath stories, pyjamas, and settling in on her crib mattress).
+With me (for her bath) and her dad (for the post-bath reading of her favorite baby books, pyjamas, and settling in on her crib mattress).

 Bath time brings predictability to our evenings.
 As parents, that’s awesome.
 The fact that it’s almost always followed by 11 to 12 blissful hours of sleep doesn’t hurt, either.

-However, bath time is also a source of some anxiety.
+While bath time is a ton of fun, it’s also a source of some anxiety.

-And babies and young kids are uniquely vulnerable to those chemicals.
-Putting toys in their mouths and sucking is one way babies ingest chemicals.
-Toys can also leach chemicals into the bath water – and is more likely to do so at higher temperatures.
+But toys can also leach chemicals into the bath water – and is more likely to do so at higher bath water temperatures.

 So what’s the solution?